OffBrandGeorge/OffBrandGeorge/README.md

 - 👋 Hi, I’m @OffBrandGeorge
 - 👀 I’m interested in learning code
-- 🌱 I’m currently trying to make a small game using Godot.
+- 🌱 I’m currently trying to make a small game using Unity.
 - 💞️ I’m looking to learning bits and pieces and receive help from the community.
 - 📫 How to reach me:
     email: jadjmerp@gmail.com